 Taquo

-They are a familiar presence, these watchers, and while their individual mandates may be dissimilar and their cooperation strained, their curiosity and common distrust of what cannot be directly controlled or quantified makes them reliable attendants to daily routine on the island, remote witnesses to mundane activities they are meant to see and little more.
+They are a familiar presence, these watchers.
+While their individual mandates may be surprisingly similar, their cooperation is either strained or non-existent.
+Regardless, their curiosity and common distrust of what cannot be controlled or quantified makes them reliable attendants to daily routine on the island, remote witnesses to mundane activities they are meant to see and little more.

-It is generally accepted among experienced onlookers that testing the intangible barrier garners repeatable, unproductive results.
+It is generally accepted among experienced onlookers that testing the intangible barrier garners reliably undesirable results.

 Erica’s unique stamp is imprinted somewhere behind Denny’s eyes.
 Her voice is in his ears, although it’s really not.
 Direct stimulation of the auditory centers of the brain tends to give that impression.
 Denny’s own memory adds the rest.

-“It’s dressed up like a fishing trawler,” she says.
-“Another obvious attempt to neutralize, or insulate against the field.
+“It’s dressed up like a private yacht,” she says.
+“Maybe it is.
+An obvious attempt to neutralize, or insulate against the field.
 They’ve been dead in the water for about fourteen hours.
 I decided to let ’em sleep on it.
 Jiro and I are going out now to see if they’d like a friendly tow.
 Any message you’d like me to convey to their captain?”

 “Nothing they don’t already know.”